0xfrost-wonder/jacobdmn/README.md

-# 🚀 Hi, I’m a Blockchain Developer
+# 🚀 Hi, I’m a Solidity Developer

 +8 years in Computer Science, +4 years in Web Development.